krystofl/dotfiles/README.md

 ## Nvidia drivers

 The results with Nvidia drivers are sometimes unpredictable.
-If you feel a need to install them, one way to do it is

-    sudo apt-get install nvidia-current
+One recommended way to install drivers is to run

+    ubuntu-drivers devices

+to see the list of devices and their recommended drivers.

+To automatically install the recommended drivers, run

+    sudo ubuntu-drivers autoinstall

 ## grub customizer